monikase/Data-Analytics-Projects/_11-Chess Assignment/Chess Assignment.md

 **Mini-task 7: Main flow to gather user input and determine capturable pieces**

-Main function where you reuse all previous functions and assemble working solution First initialize the game board as empty dictionary
+Main function where we reuse all previous functions and assemble working solution
+Before starting, initialize the game board as empty dictionary.

 **1. Get white piece input from the console:**
    - Begin a loop that asks the user to enter a white piece and its starting position (e.g., "pawn e4").